 The project, which involved an upgrade of AFP’s Internet Journal system, centered around:

-- Enrichment of metadata in monomedia production, and
+- Enrichment of metadata in monomedia production

-- Improvement of multimedia production by increasing linkage between news items and better management of news sections.
+- Improvement of multimedia production by increasing linkage between news items and better management of news sections

 The system users are distributed geographically, covering all time zones.

-The Solution: Enriched Multimedia News Service
+An Enriched Multimedia News Service

 Designed specifically for the agency’s multimedia desks, where the Internet Journal is produced, the system offers an enriched multimedia news service, based on the NewsML standard, as recommended by the International Press Telecommunications Council.